-Football indeed became his only refuge and the rest, as they would say, is now history.
+Football indeed became his only refuge, and the rest, as they would say, is now history.

 Behind every great man, there’s a great woman, or so the saying goes.
 And behind almost every England Legend, there’s been a glamorous wife or girlfriend.

-Having met around 1990, they were married in Hatfield, Hertfordshire in July 1996 after they had been together for around six years.
+Having met around 1990, they were married in Hatfield, Hertfordshire, in July 1996 after they had been together for around six years.

-Paul’s demons rose inside his marriage years which made him experience difficulties with alcoholism and the worst of all, being physically abusing Sheryl, his wife.
+Paul’s demons rose during his marriage years, which made him experience difficulties with alcoholism and, worst of all, physically abusing Sheryl, his wife.

 They divorced in early 1999.
 Ten years later, Sheryl published a tell-all book entitled “Stronger: My Life Surviving Gazza”.

 Despite being an alcoholic, Paul was a good father.
-Below is Paul Gascoigne feeding his baby son Regan with his wife Sheryl’s young children Mason and Bianca.
+Below is Paul Gascoigne feeding his baby son Regan with his wife Sheryl’s young children, Mason and Bianca.

-Bianca (seen above and below) is now a glamour model and television personality and appeared on reality TV show Love Island.
+Bianca (seen above and below) is now a glamour model and television personality and appeared on the reality TV show Love Island.

 Before his death, John Gascoigne was forced to give up work in 2008 when he almost died from a brain haemorrhage.
-One of

-John and his pretty wife Carol, raised four children Carl, Lindsay, Anna and Gazza his second eldest, at a council home in Gateshead.
+John and his pretty wife Carol raised four children, Carl, Lindsay, Anna, and Gazza, his second eldest, at a council home in Gateshead.

-When he became a star, Gazza paid his dad back over and over again – by buying him a house, a Merc and at one stage a £70,000 Rolls Royce.
+When he became a star, Gazza paid his dad back over and over again – by buying him a house, a Merc, and at one stage, a £70,000 Rolls Royce.

-Paul Gascoigne’s family was once marked by Domestic violence between siblings (Carl, Carol, Anna and Lindsay) escalated when his hod-carrier father headed to Germany in search of work where he spent a year while his wife ended up with three jobs to make ends meet.
+Paul Gascoigne’s family was once marked by Domestic violence between siblings (Carl, Carol, Anna, and Lindsay) escalated when his hod-carrier father headed to Germany in search of work, where he spent a year while his wife ended up with three jobs to make ends meet.